gapsc-us/DL4ART/README.md

 We include in folder cropping with a labeled sample, Crops0139.tif, so you can see what the input to the training of the model would be.

 You should gather your own images, generate samples, label them, and generate the .npz files.
 The input to the learning are the preprocessed samples and the npz with the labels for the horizontal and vertical threads.

+## Forensic Analysis of Fabrics based on Siamese Networks